tataraba/simplesite/README.md

 > Note: Even if you're a little unclear on all the gibberish above, don't distress.
 The main takeaway is this.
 A user makes a request that gets sent to your web app; your app makes a database call based on that request; the response from the database gets sent back to your templates; the templates render the response for the user.

-What are some of the tradeoffs when using this type of "multi-page application" (MPA) versus a Javascript driven "single-page application" (SPA)?

-There is an [excellent essay over at htmx.org](https://htmx.org/essays/a-response-to-rich-harris/) which talks about this in detail, but a couple kep points here:
-- On having to load content on every request: If you're having consistent calls on every request, you could cache that content.
-But for the most part, with htmx, requests are generally light-weight replacements of DOM elements.
-- On network latency issues: an MPA may suffer if the server is experiencing latency.
-However, with optimizations like database tuning, Redis caching, and so on, quick responses are easily achievable.
-The problem with latency is that it makes an app feel laggy&mdash;and this is not really a solved problem in the Javascript world.
-- On ✨ pizzaz ✨: Transitions and animations are much nicer with Javascript.
-However, adding these elements doesn't mean much in respect to long-term accessibility and usability.
-In any respect, using clever CSS design, as well as with the htmx support for standard CSS transitions, a lot of that sparkle can be replicated.

 ### tinydb

 The tinydb library provides a tiny, document-oriented database that is stored locally (similar to sqlite).